africanpilot/noa-project/README.md

 # noa-project
-Just a display of the public results for a start-up I worked at.
+A display of the public mobile app and frontent results for a start-up I worked at.
 The company was a hyper-local consumer service mobile and browser application for shopping and eating including blockchain technology.
+My role was the backend engineer.
+The tech includes python, GraphQL, Microservices framework, GCP, Docker, Kubernetes, Substrate Framework, Confluent Kafka, and Stripe API.

 ## Preview